Miss Colorado Teen USA

 The Miss Colorado Teen USA competition is the pageant that selects the representative for the state of Colorado in the Miss Teen USA pageant.
 From 1993 to 2006, the Miss Colorado Teen USA state pageant was directed by Carol Hirata and the Carlton Group, based in Bellvue, Colorado.
 In 2007, it was taken over by Future Productions, based in Savage, Minnesota, which also directs pageants in Iowa, Minnesota, North Dakota, South Dakota, Wisconsin and Wyoming.
 The pageant have been held in Loveland, Greeley and other cities.

 One of Colorado's semi-finalists was Katee Doland, a Triple Crown winner.
 She is one of three Miss Colorado Teen USA titleholders to win the Miss Colorado USA crown.
 Morgan O'Murray, Miss Colorado Teen USA 1999, also won the Miss Colorado state title for the Miss America pageant in 2000.

-Savannah Wilson was appointed Miss Colorado Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Colorado at Miss Teen USA 2025.
+Sophia Cespedes of Brighton was appointed Miss Colorado Teen USA on July 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Colorado at Miss Teen USA 2026.